Work-Stress Reduction

 • Develop a balance between work and your own life;

-• Seek out organisational support;
+• Seek out organisational support; and,

 • Finally, use humour and be hopeful.